perceptiontech/update-phpmyadmin/README.md

 will also be updated when new major versions are released, and it may require to reconfigure some things, if needed.

+In case you may want another branch because you PHP version is too old you can not update it, you can specify which branch you want to pull changes from.
+Check next section for further information.

 ## 3. Command reference

 ```bash